cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     - Open Artifactory from Console Link
     - Open Registry from Console Link

-1. Select `Developer` perspective, select project `$TOOLKIT_USERNAME-dev` and then select Topoly from the Console and see the application running
+1. Select `Developer` perspective, select project `$TOOLKIT_PROJECT-dev` and then select Topoly from the Console and see the application running

 1. Open the application route url and try out the application using the swagger UI